AI in B2B sales, end to end

 What This Looks Like in Production

-3,400 SKU catalog · 12 account managers · Western US market.
+3,400 SKU catalog, 12 account managers, Western US market.
 The bottleneck was Stage 3.
 Every quote required an engineer.
-Response time was 1–2 days.
-First-pass accuracy was 76% — one in four configurations needed rework.
-Volume was capped by engineering availability.
+Response time was 1 to 2 days.
+First-pass accuracy was 76%, one in four configurations needed rework, and volume was capped by engineering availability.

 “Our engineers stopped doing work the system handles better.
 They started working on the accounts that actually need their judgment.”